New theoretical Fe II templates for bright quasars: Results

-We test how the new Fe II templates compare with the observed AGN spectra.
-Since we use the SED more appropriate for bright quasars to construct the Fe II templates, we selected two exemplary sources of this type namely, HE 0413-4031 and SDSS~RM102.
-The basic properties of these sources are mentioned in Table \ref{tab:object_pars}.
+We test how the new Fe II templates compare with the observed AGN spectra instead of using just integrated spectral bands.
 In the case of HE 0413-4031, only narrow UV band data are available while the spectrum of SDSS~RM102 continuously covers the broad UV-to-optical band.